Lyft’s imminent IPO could value the company at $23B

-Ridehailing firm Lyft will make its Nasdaq debut as early as next week at a valuation of up to $23 billion, The Wall Street Journal reports.
+Ride-hailing firm Lyft will make its Nasdaq debut as early as next week at a valuation of up to $23 billion, The Wall Street Journal reports.
 The business will reportedly price its shares at between $62 and $68 apiece, raising roughly $2 billion in the process.

 With a $600 million financing, Lyft was valued at $15.1 billion in June.

-Lyft filed paperwork for an initial public offering in December, mere hours before its competitor Uber did the same.
-The car-sharing behemoths have been in a race to the public markets, igniting a pricing war ahead of their respected IPOs in a big to impress investors.
+Lyft filed paperwork in December for an initial public offering, mere hours before its competitor Uber did the same.
+The car-sharing behemoths have been in a race to the public markets, igniting a pricing war ahead of their respected IPOs in a bid to impress investors.

 Uber’s IPO may top $120 billion, though others have more modestly pegged its initial market cap at around $90 billion.
 Uber has not made its S-1 paperwork public but is expected to launch its IPO in April.